Uninvited (video game): NES version

-The NES version was re-released in October 2017 for Windows, PlayStation 4, and Xbox One in a package called "8-Bit Adventure Anthology" developed by Abstraction Games.
+The NES version was re-released in October 2017 for Windows, PlayStation 4, and Xbox One in a package called "8-Bit Adventure Anthology"; the anthology was developed by Abstraction Games.

 Reception

 Macworld reviewed the Macintosh version of Uninvited positively, praising its "delightfully sarcastic commentary", "skillfully drawn and plentiful" graphics, and "intriguing and challenging plot", while noting that the puzzles were at times frustratingly difficult.
 Macworld felt Uninvited surpassed the previous MacVentures title Déjà Vu in the use of digitized sounds.
 The 1987 Macworld Game Hall of Fame noted that Uninvited maintained Déjà Vus "graphic excellence and attention to detail—if not plot originality".
 German magazine Data Welt praised the Amiga version's user-friendliness, good graphics and particularly the atmospheric sound, calling the game (translated): "excellent" and "even better than Deja Vu".
 Computer Gaming World found the game to be enjoyable and innovative, praising the game's use of graphics and almost exclusive use of the mouse as a way of eliminating frustration.
 As such, the game was described as "much easier to work with than pure text or text and graphic adventure games."
 Dragon complimented the game, calling it "a truly horrifying adventure game and mystery that’ll leave you shivering in the dark".
 Compute! liked Uninviteds "fluid interface, solid logical puzzles, and something's-around-the-corner feel".
 Video Games: The Ultimate Gaming Magazine gave the Windows version 8 out of 10.